If you're thinking of getting involved in our campaigns you might be wondering: can I actually make a difference?

 - Changing the law for young carers

-In July 2016, we were able to secure an important change for young adult carers thinking about going on to further education.
+In July 2016, we were able to secure an important change for carers thinking about going on to further education.

 Within six weeks, the campaign had received more than 2,500 signatures in support and UCAS responded, saying that a new tick box will be launched with their re-developed Apply form in 2018.